mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsItem) SetActionMessage(v string)
 ```

-SetActionMessage gets a reference to the given datadog.NullableString and assigns it to the ActionMessage field.
+SetActionMessage gets a reference to the given common.NullableString and assigns it to the ActionMessage field.

 <a name="AlertsItem.SetActionMessageNil"></a>
 ### func \(\*AlertsItem\) [SetActionMessageNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_item.go#L167>)